 The Holy Place and the Most Holy Place are referred to in the book of Hebrews, but instead of using "holy place" or "most holy place," the writer calls them the "Holy" and "Holy of Holies" (9:2-3).
 And while the writer of Hebrews capitalizes these terms for the purpose of indicating God's sacred rooms within the Temple building, the "holy place" in the Acts quote above is not capitalized (by the way, while I capitalize "Temple," it is not capitalized in the Bible).

-The writer of Hebrews makes it very evident that the capitalized Holy is not identical to the non-capitalized "holy."
-Yes, just before the writer uses the capitalized terms, he uses a non-capitalized "holy" to refer to the sanctuary as a whole:
+The writer of Hebrews makes it very evident that the capitalized Holy is not identical to the non-capitalized "holy" that the same book uses to refer to the sanctuary as a whole:

 "So then, the first [covenant] had ordinances of service and an earthly holy..."
 (Hebrews 9:1).